 - Affective skills and appropriate demeanor and rapport that relate to professional education and quality patient care.

 All requests for accommodations must go through the University of Lynchburg Academic Advising Office.
-The Support Services Coordinator will review the request for reasonable accommodations with input from the Dean of the School of Health Sciences and Human Performance, and the Athletic Training Department Chairperson as needed.
+The Support Services Coordinator will review the request for reasonable accommodations with input from the Dean of the College of Health Sciences, and the Athletic Training Department Chairperson as needed.
 The Support Services Coordinator may ask the student to provide appropriate documentation as evidence of disability in making a decision about the reasonableness of a request.

 Candidates for selection into the Athletic Training Department will be required to acknowledge that they understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.